pmndrs/uikit/docs/getting-started/introduction.md

 ## Pre-Styled Component Kits

 We provide multiple kits containing **themable pre-styled components**.
-Inspired by shadcn, you can use our CLI to install the source code of any component with one command to your desired location.
+Inspired by shadcn, you can use our CLI to install the source code of any component to your desired loaction with one command.
-> For adding the button from the default kit, run: `npx uikit component add default Button`
+> For example, to add the button from the default kit, run: `npx uikit component add default Button`

 | <h3>default</h3> _based on [Shadcn](https://github.com/shadcn-ui/ui)_ | <h3>apfel</h3> _inspired by AVP_                            |
 | --------------------------------------------------------------------- | ----------------------------------------------------------- |